 My easy Tiramisu recipe calls for a short list of ingredients, but be sure to check out the substitution ideas below.

 • Espresso or strong coffee – Use espresso if you have an espresso machine, or use your favorite strong-brewed coffee.
-See substitutes below.
+You can use decaf or for a different flavor profile, check out my Berry Tiramisu.

-• Ladyfingers – Lady Fingers, called “savoiardi” in Italian, are essentially sponge cake cookies, and they are easily found at grocery stores or online.
-Dry and crisp ladyfingers are preferred.
-Ladyfingers are great in other no-bake desserts like Charlotte Cake, Raspberry Mousse Cups, and my Berry Trifle.
+• Ladyfingers (called “savoiardi” in Italian) are essentially dry sponge cake cookies.
+I love ladyfingers in other no-bake desserts like Charlotte Cake, Raspberry Mousse Cups, and my Berry Trifle.

 • Egg yolks and sugar – heated in a double boiler to gently cook the yolks and dissolve the sugar.
 Use the leftover egg whites in an Omelette or to whip up delicious Pavlova.